mintyry/pw-gen/README.md

 ## Usage

-Upon landing on the page, when the user clicks "Generate Password," they wlll be presented with messages to confirm which criteria they would prefer to have included in their generated password: uppercase letters, then lowercase letters, then numbers, then special characters.
-They may click "OK" to include or "cancel" to exclude.
+Upon landing on the page, when the user clicks "Generate Password," they will be presented with messages to confirm which criteria they would prefer to have included in their generated password: special characters, then numbers, then lowercase letters, then uppercase letters.
+They may click "OK" to include or "cancel" to exclude the proposed criteria.

 Please see the following screenshots to see the user's POV: